-The Board working with the Superintendent and administrative stuff will has authority to prescribe curriculum in the District and to designate the textbooks to be used in the District.
+The Board has authority to The Board upon the recommendation of the Superintendent and administrative staff will prescribe curriculum in the District and to designate the textbooks and instructional materials to be used in the District.
 The parent of a student cannot compel the Board District to use a particular textbook or discontinue the use of a particular textbook.
 Further, the District may not be compelled to assign an alternate curriculum to a student based upon a parent's disapproval of classroom assignments.
 Students may be able to be excused from instruction in very limited circumstances outlined in law and regulation.